ZigaVukcevicDev/code-quest/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/ZigaVukcevicDev/code-quest`
-2. Change to the project directory: `cd your-repo`
+2. Change to the project directory: `cd code-quest`
 3. Install dependencies:
    - For the client: `cd client && yarn install`
    - For the API: `cd api && yarn install`